liamhelmer/claude-flow-dagger/README.md

 ## 🔄 Version History

+- **2.2.0** - Native architecture builds with separate runners for optimal performance
 - **2.1.0** - Multi-platform Docker support (linux/amd64 and linux/arm64)
 - **2.0.0** - Complete refactor with Docker-based execution and test workflows
 - **1.11.0** - Complete Docker integration with all CLI capabilities